nemanjadunavnet/testbeds/README.md

 6. If you want to add a logo, place it under logos.
 7. One image can be provided, place it under images.

+## AIOTI Testbeds Catalogue, Meta-data

+See the sample.md file.
+The attributes there must be strictly followed, so that your testbed can be adequately listed.